peroon/HelloProjectRecognizer/README.md

 * Since it is meaningless to learn almost the same face image, we want to eliminate overlapped images by sorting by image similarity
 * Make READMEs ogranized
+* How to respond to idol member changes